or bare-nosed wombat

 These burrows are actually tunnels ranging from 2 to 20 meters in length.

-Even though they are very very cute, the animals on our tour are wild.
+Even though they are very very cute, the animals on our tours are wild.
 Please do not treat them as a pet and respect their distance.